 Special cases

-Sale between family members: same operation, same tax.
+Sale between family members: same operation, same fixed IVA by age.
 NO discount for being family.
-Some think they can “donate” the car — donation also has similar tax.
+Some think they can “donate” the car — donation also generates tax.

 Vehicle imported from US: if you buy a recently imported vehicle, before the first transfer all import procedures must be complete (Guatemalan plates, assigned SAT value).

 Company vehicle to individual: the company must issue invoice for the sale.
-The tax is 5% but additionally the company records income for asset sale.
+The corresponding IVA applies and additionally the company records income for asset sale.

 Vehicle with bank lien: must first cancel the lien (pay loan balance or get the bank to release).
 Without cancelled lien, SAT doesn’t process transfer.